48th (South Midland) Division: 1914

+On the outbreak of war, the division composed the Warwickshire Brigade, the Gloucester and Worcester Brigade and the South Midland Brigade.
 In August 1914, the South Midland Division departed for its annual summer training camp.
 The 143rd (Warwickshire) Brigade, for example, departed for Rhyl in northern Wales.
 Following the declaration of war, the division was mobilised and moved south to take up defensive positions along the southern coast.
 Due to German-invasion scares, the division-numbering 6,000 men-moved to Essex.
 While there was no invasion, the division remained in the area on defensive duties and to continue training.

 During the opening weeks of the war, as the Territorials were not required to be deployed overseas, the troops were asked to volunteer.
 By the end of August, more than 70 battalions across the Territorial Force had volunteered with the number rising higher as the year progressed.

+1915–1918

+In March 1915, with the threat of a German invasion having subsided, the South Midland Division was dispatched to France with the territorials who had volunteered for overseas service.

+On 13 May 1915 the division was numbered, becoming the 48th (South Midland) Division and the brigades in the division were also numbered, the Warwickshire Brigade became the 143rd (Warwickshire) Brigade, the Gloucester and Worcester Brigade became the 144th (Gloucester and Worcester) Infantry Brigade and the South Midland Brigade became the 145th (South Midland) Infantry Brigade.

 The members of the division who did not, or were not able to, volunteer for overseas service, were transferred to newly created second line units intended for home defence.
 These second line units were eventually formed into the 61st (2nd South Midland) Division and, following the passing of the Military Service Act 1916, deployed to France in February 1916.
-In March 1915, with the threat of a German invasion having subsided, the South Midland Division was dispatched to France with the territorials who had volunteered for overseas service.

-1915–1918

-On the outbreak of war, the division composed the Warwickshire Brigade, the Gloucester and Worcester Brigade and the South Midland Brigade.
-The division was redesignated the 48th (South Midland) Division, and its brigades became the 143rd (Warwickshire) Brigade, 144th (Gloucester and Worcester) Brigade and 145th (South Midland) Brigade respectively.
-The division was sent to France in March 1915 and served on the Western Front.
-It took part in the Battle of the Somme in 1916, the Battle of Pozières and the Third Battle of Ypres.
+The division took part in the Battle of the Somme in 1916, the Battle of Pozières and the Third Battle of Ypres.
 In November 1917, the division was sent to Italy, where it remained until the end of the War.
 It fought the on Asiago Plateau (15–16 June 1918) and the Battle of Vittorio Veneto.